darfink/region-rs/README.md

   * `x86_64-pc-windows-msvc`
 - macOS
   * `x86_64-apple-darwin`

+... and continuously checked against these targets:

 - FreeBSD
   * `x86_64-unknown-freebsd`
+- Illumos
+  * `x86_64-unknown-illumos`

-Beyond these continuously tested triplets, the library is also expected to work against a multitude of omitted architectures & `x86_64-unknown-illumos`.
+Beyond these continuously integrated triplets, the library is also expected to work against a multitude of omitted architectures.

 ## Installation